haleyjeppson/ggmosaic/README.md

 ## geom\_mosaic: setting the aesthetics

-Aesthetics that can be set:
+In `geom_mosaic()`, the following aesthetics can be specified:

 -   `weight`: select a weighting variable

 -   `x`: select variables to add to formula

-    -   declared as `x = product(x1, x2, ...)`
+    -   declared as `x = product(var2, var1, ...)`

+-   `alpha`: add an alpha transparency to the selected variable

+    -   unless the variable is called in `x`, it will be added to the formula in the first position

 -   `fill`: select a variable to be filled

-    -   if the variable is not also called in `x`, it will be added to the formula in the first position
+    -   unless the variable is called in `x`, it will be added to the formula in the first position after the optional `alpha` variable.

 -   `conds` : select a variable to condition on

     -   declared as `conds = product(cond1, cond2, ...)`

-These values are then sent through `productplots` functions to create the formula for the desired distribution.
-The formula is constructed as:
-`weight ~ fill + x | conds`
+These values are then sent through repurposed `productplots` functions to create the desired formula: `weight ~ alpha + fill + x | conds`.

 ## Version compatibility issues with ggplot2